crypdick/nuke-facebook/README.md

 # nuke_facebook
-actiona scripts that automate mass deletion and unliking of Facebook content.
+Actiona scripts that automate mass deletion and unliking of Facebook content.

+## The Problem
+Facebook does not have an easy way to delete content en mass, and their API has disabled deletion (so you can't make a third party app to do it).
+This project implements a workaround using [Actiona](https://github.com/Jmgr/actiona), a cross-platform automation tool.
+The scripts are very simple: they simulate mouse movement, clicking, and keyboard presses to navigate FB menus to delete content.
+All the scripts are open source and can be modified to automate other tedious Facebook tasks.

+## Editing scripts
+If one of the steps in the script is not working correctly, make sure that the first step of the script is moving the cursor to the right place.

 # Deleting albums
 Go to 'https://www.facebook.com/[your-username-here]/photos_albums' and use the 'delete all albums.ascr' script to delete them.